bjesuiter/chrome-session-quicksave/Readme.md

 -   add an options page for extension configuration, allow config of
     -   'Sessions folder' - the default location where to save new sessions
+    -   Default Behavior when session folder does already exist (overwrite, create new, ask)

 ## Ideas after 1.0.0